 The Beeb’s obvious bias is less of an issue; I have plenty of variety in my media diet.
 Rather, it’s the fat-headed presenter it got to host the Proms, various rubbish attempts at popular culture, and (latterly) woke nonsense imported from the US.
 I don’t want the BBC to serve up American wibble.
 It’s British.

 To paraphrase Douglas Murray, I’ve written about wars more amusing than BBC Comedy.
-I’d rather redo the research for my first novel (which concerned, by turns, the Holodomor and Holocaust) than watch Nish Kumar, a man whose picture should appear beside the term “diversity hire” in the dictionary.
+I’d rather redo the research for my first novel (which concerned, by turns, the Holodomor and Holocaust) than watch the painfully unfunny Nish Kumar.
 Every Sunday, I’m reminded the less BBC imbibed, the better.
 Instead of God and Gardening, soothing and useful by turns, we’re treated to endless three-minute, multi-guest ding-dongs directed to Twitter’s politics tragics and no-one else.

 And if you’re going to make over-75s pay for their TV licence, you have to decriminalise non-payment.
 Imagine Aunty Beeb banging up Nan in the middle of a pandemic because she doesn’t pay the fine.
 One suspects — when the first prosecution occurs and some Windrush-vintage granny is dinged in court — the BBC will try to blame “Tory funding cuts”, despite the relevant legislation providing plenty of scope to recoup losses elsewhere.